 Another helpful command at this time is "leave it."

-Another method to prevent coprophagia is to add something to your dog's diet that makes the stool unpalatable.
-These products will not work for all dogs, but it will generally not harm your dog to try (as long as your dog is not allergic to any to the ingredients).
+One more method to prevent coprophagia is to add something to your dog's diet that makes the stool unpalatable.
+These products will not work for all dogs, but it will generally not harm your dog to try (as long as your dog is not allergic to any of the ingredients).
 Be sure to choose a product that is labeled for dogs, such as "For-Bid" or "Deter."
-As your veterinarian about the safest and most effective products to prevent poop eating in dogs.
+As your veterinarian about the safest and most effective products to prevent poop eating dogs.